MichaelRWolf/wendy-ai/notes-from-google-doc.md

 on the other hand - would it work to do the whole thing in 2 steps:

 1) you just label susana / wendy

 2) then we can go back and take out Susana's lines for the part you want for my voice?

 ---
 ✨ ChatGPT said:

-Yes — that’s actually an excellent plan, Wendy 🌿
+Yes — that's actually an excellent plan, Wendy 🌿

-It’ll give you maximum clarity and flexibility while keeping all your raw material intact.
+It'll give you maximum clarity and flexibility while keeping all your raw material intact.

-Here’s how that two-step workflow will look in practice:
+Here's how that two-step workflow will look in practice:

 🔹 Step 1 – Speaker Labeling Pass

 You give me the full uncut transcript (as you just did).

-I’ll run a speaker-labeling pass that:
+I'll run a speaker-labeling pass that:

 clearly marks WENDY: and SUSANA: before each line or paragraph,

-removes timestamps and filler (like “uh,” “you know”),
+removes timestamps and filler (like "uh," "you know"),

 keeps the natural rhythm and transitions,

 leaves out ads/intros/outros.

-The result is your clean, labeled “master transcript.”
+The result is your clean, labeled "master transcript."

 You can save that as:

 2022-07-29_MysticRevolution_Ep01_master.txt

 🔹 Step 2 – Voice Extraction & Packaging

-Once the master is approved, I’ll:
+Once the master is approved, I'll:

 extract only your WENDY lines,